Onychomycosis (Toenail Fungus)

 5. Results Are Not Immediate – Even though the fungus is reduced following the laser nail treatment, the toenail’s appearance will not change for some time.
 It takes about 12-24 months for the nail to grow out completely and return to a normal, healthy looking nail.
 However, there is a cosmetic restoration procedure performed in the office directly over the existing nail to immediately return a healthy looking appearance to the nail.
 As the cosmetic nail grows out, the new healthy nail grows in with no obvious change in appearance.
 The procedure takes about 15-60 minutes (depending on how many toenails you would like to have done) and is painless.

 When considering laser treatment for fungal toenails, it is important to evaluate all options based on the severity of the case.
 However, the sooner it is treated, the better the results will be.
 Schedule an appointment with one of our podiatrists for toenail fungus laser treatment Philadelphia and see if Laser Therapy is right for you!

 Is Laser Therapy For Toenail Fungus Safe for Me?

 Unlike some harsh medicines people take or apply for toenail fungus, laser therapy is completely safe and free from side effects.
 You may feel a warming or pin-prick sensation on your nail, but this goes away as soon as the laser therapy ends.
 Most people feel no pain at all.
 If you have neuropathy or moderate to severe peripheral arterial disease, you would not be a toenail laser candidate, but we have other treatment options that you may qualify for.

 If I Do Not Treat My Toenail Fungus, What Might Happen?

-Read this list of symptoms you could experience if you do not treat the fungus and it spreads:
+Read this list of symptoms you could experience if you do not get laser nail fungus treating in Philadelphia and it spreads: